Skip to main content

 Teodora Moisa

-Teddy Moisa is a third-year Human Biology and Business Psychology major from Irvine, CA. As a Grand Challenge Scholar, she hopes to address challenge 13: climate action.
-While in high school, Teddy had the opportunity to draft a bill proposal on an environmental issue relevant to her congressional district and present it to her congressional representative.
-She didn’t have the opportunity to further study environmental policy until college.
-After taking the Ethics of Climate Change class in her first year at UCSD, Teddy was motivated to expand upon her earlier research into agricultural, or farm policy, and work on drafting legislation.
-Following this class, she felt the need to make her ideas a reality, and she thinks her time as a Grand Challenge Scholar will help her accomplish just that.
-In the future, Teddy hopes to pursue a graduate degree in environmental policy and to eventually become a policymaker herself.
+Teddy Moisa is from Irvine and graduated with a Human Biology and Business Psychology degree.
+As a Global Changemaker Scholar, she addressed challenge 13: climate action.
+While still in high school, Teddy had the opportunity to draft a bill proposal on an environmental issue relevant to her congressional district and present it to her congressional representative.
+She built on that work as an undergraduate researcher at UCSD's Climate Psychology and Action Lab.
+Teddy is currently a House Coordinator at the University of Pennsylvania and hopes to pursue a graduate degree in environmental policy and eventually become a policymaker herself.

 • Trisha Satish